carlohermosa/Walmart-Sales-Analysis/README.md

 This project analyzes historical Walmart weekly sales data using **Python and Pandas** to identify store performance, sales trends, seasonal patterns, holiday effects, sales variability, and relationships between sales and external economic factors.

+The dataset used for this project was obtained from **Kaggle**, a platform that provides datasets and resources for data science and machine learning projects.

 The analysis follows a complete data analytics workflow, including:

 * Data inspection and validation